rdbhost/Rdb.Js/README.md

 ### The Plugin ###
 Included are five _functions_ (called on the jQuery object) and four _methods_ (called on selection sets).
 Most of them take option objects as their only or second parameter.

+The _functions_ are on a global 'Rdbhost' or 'window.Rdbhost' namespace.
+The _methods_ are on the jQuery _$_ namespace, as they act on jQuery selection sets.
+Some of the _functions_ are aliased to the _$_ namespace as well.

 ### Options ###
 Before we discuss the functions and methods themselves, let's go over the options.
 Some are required, some optional (a _required_ _option_ ? yep).
 A default can be set for each, via the $.rdbHostConfig function, or included in each function or method call.